 The Library holdings are augmented locally through inter-library loan arrangements within the CUNY system and with The New York State Inter-library Loan System (NYSILL).
-Inter-library loan access to nation-wide holdings is available through the On-line Computer Library Center (OCLC) data base, The Library of Congress National Union Catalogs and New Serial Titles.
+Inter-library loan access to nation-wide holdings is available through the On-line Computer Library Center (OCLC) database.
 Both faculty and students may avail themselves of these local and nation-wide sources.
 The York College Library provides access, by means of an On-line Union List, to the holdings of the serials in more than 1,700 libraries throughout the United States and Great Britain.
-This data base also includes the serial holdings of the City University Libraries
+This database also includes the serial holdings of the City University Libraries.